Skip to content

 Next, test the more complex apps and services that your organization relies on.

-Can the test system connect successfully to your email services?
+Can the test system successfully connect to your email services?
 If you use Exchange, for example, does it function as expected?
 What about other cloud services, such as your VPN and your identity provider?
 Do your security tools work?
-(Security apps in particular frequently break with new operating systems.)
+Security apps, in particular, frequently break with new operating systems.

 Test Plans from Apple